adamcobabe/mrv/doc/source/tools.rst

 mrv
 ===
 This tool will setup the environment to allow running MRV and Maya Standalone within your system interpreter.
-It is expected to be in your PATH.
+The latter one is expected to be in your PATH.

 The first argument passed in to the tool names the Maya release you would like to run, these can be *8.5* to X, where X denotes the latest release.

 All additional arguments are passed to the python interpreter directly.

-It can easily be used to write only standalone tools with maya support.
+It can easily be used to write standalone tools with maya support.

 **Sample Usage**::